 If you’ve been following us you know that Anthony is a “gym bunny” and I was too after we met and before we had children.
 Because of the busyness of work and family, I’m definitely a “time-crunched multi-tasker” and find ways to pepper movement into my daily life.
 I’m also a “homebody” and train at home for convenience.
 I’ve tried taking swimming classes and this only lasted a season as I’ve missed a few classes and didn’t re-enroll.
 I also bought a gym membership and cringed knowing the money I was throwing down the drain as I drove past the gym daily (can you relate?).

 This book has helped me to look at my workout journey more critically.
 I’m a more informed rider because I’ve fallen off my fitness horse more times than I can count.
-It’s helped me to align my exercise goals with my identity and values.
-For example, working out after work seems ideal for my waistline as I want to feel good in my bathing suit for this summer’s trip to Florida, but I value family dinners more than my waistline, so that plan won’t work.
-Because next year who I want Sabrina to be — the way I want to spend my time and what I value may change, with the help of this book, I’ll be able to explore again the possibilities that being alive has to offer.
+It’s helped me to align my exercise goals with my identity and values, which change over time.
+Next year who I want Sabrina to be — the way I want to spend my time and what I value may change, and with the help of this book, I’ll be able to explore again the possibilities that being alive has to offer.

 In my opinion, this is a great book to get in touch with how your values, identity, life realities, and past fitness experiences can get you closer to your fittest future self!
 Kathleen doesn’t only talk about fitness, she covers nutrition, mindset, and sleep and how they interconnect.